inveniosoftware/invenio/docs/usersguide/quickstart.rst

   scripts/start-instance.sh
   firefox http://192.168.50.10/records/1

-See :ref:`installation_detailed` for more information.
+See :ref:`install_prerequisites` for more information.